monsoon2001/layoffs-data-cleaning/README.md

-Layoffs Data Cleaning Project 🧹
+📉 Layoffs Data Cleaning Project 🧹
 This project contains a complete SQL-based data cleaning process performed on a dataset of tech layoffs.
 The goal is to clean, standardize, and prepare the data for accurate analysis using best SQL practices.

 📁 Files
-layoffs_data_cleaning.sql: Full SQL script for cleaning the layoffs dataset.
+layoffs_data_cleaning.sql — Full SQL script for cleaning the layoffs dataset.

-README.md: Documentation and breakdown of each step in the workflow.
+README.md — Documentation and breakdown of each step in the workflow.

 🧽 Data Cleaning Workflow
-Step 0: View Original Raw Data
+🔍 Step 0: View Original Raw Data
-Display raw layoffs table for reference.
+Display the raw layoffs table for reference.

-Step 1: Remove Duplicates
+🗑️ Step 1: Remove Duplicates
-1.1.
-Create staging table layoffs_staging using LIKE to avoid modifying raw data.
+Create a staging table layoffs_staging using LIKE to avoid modifying the raw data.
-1.2.

 Insert all data from layoffs into layoffs_staging.
-1.3.

 Use ROW_NUMBER() to identify duplicates based on all columns.

-1.4.
-Create a CTE (duplicate_cte) to view duplicate rows.
+Create a CTE (duplicate_cte) to view and verify duplicate rows.

-1.5.
-Create new table layoffs_staging2 with same columns + row_num.
+Create a new table layoffs_staging2 with an additional column row_num.

-1.6.
-Insert only unique rows (row_num = 1) into layoffs_staging2.
+Insert only unique rows (where row_num = 1) into layoffs_staging2.

-Step 2: Standardize the Data
+🧼 Step 2: Standardize the Data
-2.1.
-Trim whitespace from company names.
+Trim whitespace from company names using TRIM().

-2.2.
-Standardize industry values, especially all variants of "Crypto".
+Standardize industry values — unify inconsistent entries (e.g., all variations of "Crypto").

-2.3.
-Fix trailing periods in country values (e.g., "United States.").
+Fix country names — remove trailing periods (e.g., "United States." → "United States").

-2.4.
-Convert date values from TEXT (MM/DD/YYYY) to DATE format (YYYY-MM-DD), then alter the column type.
+Convert date from text (MM/DD/YYYY) to proper DATE format (YYYY-MM-DD).

+Alter the column type of the date column to DATE.

-Step 3: Handle Null or Blank Values
+🚫 Step 3: Handle Null or Blank Values
-3.1.
 Identify rows where both total_laid_off and percentage_laid_off are NULL.

-3.2.
-Find blank or null industry values.
+Detect blank or NULL industry values.

-3.3.
-Check for companies with both filled and null industry values.
+Check for companies that have both filled and missing industry values.

-3.4.
-Convert empty strings to NULL in industry.
+Convert empty strings in industry to NULL.

-3.5.
-Update NULL industries using matching companies' filled values.
+Update NULL industries using values from matching company names.
-3.6.

 Delete rows where both total_laid_off and percentage_laid_off are NULL.

-Step 4: Drop Irrelevant Columns
+🧹 Step 4: Drop Irrelevant Columns
-4.1.
-Drop helper column row_num from layoffs_staging2.
+Drop the helper column row_num from layoffs_staging2.

 ✅ Final Output
-The cleaned table is layoffs_staging2 and is ready for downstream analytics and reporting.
+The cleaned and standardized dataset is now in layoffs_staging2, ready for downstream analytics and reporting.

 🛠 Technologies Used
 MySQL 8+